Judas [Child 23]

 cf. "Oh, Judy, My Judy" (listed by Niles as a version of this ballad)

-NOTES [2787 words]: Many scholars have made attempts to locate "the earliest English Ballad."
+NOTES [2896 words]: Many scholars have made attempts to locate "the earliest English Ballad."
 Some examples of such claims are "Edward the Martyr" and "Merie Sungen the Muneches Bennen Ely (Merry Sang the Monks of Ely)."
-This is F. J. Child's candidate -- and, while his is not the last word, "Judas" certainly has a better claim than either of the other songs mentioned.
+Richard Faques (Fawkes) has been credited with publishing the earliest extant printed ballad, Skelton's "A Ballade of the Scottish King" (only copy, British Library, 1513?) -- but, of course, the author of that is known, and it never went into tradition, and there are certainly ballads that are older despite being printed later (and "A Gest of Robyn Hode" [Child 117] was almost certainly printed earlier, if you want a Child Ballad that was printed before Skelton's piece; it's just that the "Gest" is a romance, not a ballad).
+So there are many candidates for the title of "oldest ballad."
+This is F. J. Child's candidate -- and, while his is not the last word, "Judas" certainly has a better claim than any of the other songs mentioned.

 The betrayal of Jesus by Judas is told in Matt.
 26:14-16, 47f.; Mark 14:10-11, 43f.; Luke 22:3-6, 47f.; compare also John 13:2, 27, 18:2f.
 The story of Judas betraying Jesus for thirty pieces of silver is found only in Matt.
 26:15, with the sequel in 27:3-10 (it is based on Zech.
 11:12-13, which also mentions thirty pieces of silver, although in a completely different context).
 The notion of Judas as treasurer and thief occurs only in John 12:4-6, (13:29).

 The manuscript containing this piece is known by two catalog numbers, Trinity College (Cambridge) 323 and Trinity College (Cambridge) B 14.39.
 The former is the number in the continuous manuscript catalog (the newer catalog; Boklund-Lagopolou, p.
 48); the latter in the classified catalog; the prefix "B" places it among the theological manuscripts (as opposed to "R" for historical manuscripts or "O" for manuscripts from the Gale collection; JamesMSS, p. vii).
 The volume as now bound seems to contain two separate manuscript books, both on vellum (Boklund-Lagopolou, p.
 49).
-Several different hands were involved.
+Several different hands were involved; more on this below.

 The handwriting is revealing.
-It uses Old English thorn (written "y") for "th," but there is no sign of eth or yogh.
+It uses Old English thorn (þ, later written "y") for "th," but there is no sign of eth (ð) or yogh (ȝ).
 Eth was going out of use by this time, but yogh was alive and well.
 And the style, although it has some accommodations to English hands (e.g. in the use of W), looks more like contemporary Latin hands than English secular writing.
 I think this is a scribe who was trained first to write Latin.

 Even though this piece exists only in the Trinity College manuscript, it should not be assumed that Child's transcription is authoritative.
 The text in volume 1 was printed without reference to the manuscript, which had been temporarily lost (according to JamesMSS, p.
 438, "It had been accidentally removed from Cambridge [in 1863] among the books belonging to a former Fellow who was ceasing to reside in College, and the box in which it had been packed remained unopened until his death").
 The book was returned in 1896.